Saturday, 17 May 2025

 Here are my predictions of which countries will and won’t qualify, based solely on all of tonight's performances:

-Almost certain qualifiers: Lithuania, Ukraine, Croatia.
+Almost certain qualifiers: Estonia, Sweden, Netherlands.

-Highly unlikely to qualify: Iceland, Azerbaijan.
+Highly unlikely to qualify: Slovenia, Portugal, Azerbaijan.

 Back to the top

-Eurovision Song Contest 2024 First Semi-Final Results
+Eurovision Song Contest 2025 First Semi-Final Results

 Bold entries represent the actual qualifiers that match my “Definitely want to qualify” preferences, and italic entries represent the ones that match my “Wouldn't mind qualifying” preferences.